Kundalini Yoga Classes

 10€ / le200 per person

-Discounted multi-class vouchers are available for residents and those staying one month or more.
+Discounted multi-class vouchers are available for residents and those staying three months or more.

 * mats, cushions, bolsters and straps are all provided

 Everyone is Welcome

 Kundalini yoga classes are open to everyone.
 We welcome experienced yogis and first-timers into each and every class, and the beauty of Kundalini Yoga is that every class can be tailored to allow each student to feel challenged and uplifted, irrespective of experience, fitness levels or ability.

 If you have a specific request for a class, something in particular that you would like to focus on, please contact me in advance.